 The largest literary fair in the Pays de la Loire

-Founded in 1989 on the initiative of the community of communes Terres de Montaigu, Le Printemps du Livre de Montaigu has established itself over the decades as the leading literary event in the Pays de la Loire and one of the most popular book fairs in France.
-Each year, nearly 40,000 visitors converge on Montaigu-Vendée to meet over 200 invited authors, in a spirit of sharing, discovery, and conviviality that defines this festival.
+Founded in 1989 on the initiative of the Terres de Montaigu community of communes, Le Printemps du Livre de Montaigu has established itself over the decades as the leading literary event in the Pays de la Loire and one of the most frequented book fairs in France.
+Each year, nearly 40,000 visitors converge on Montaigu-Vendée to meet over 200 invited authors, in a spirit of sharing, discovery, and conviviality that is the hallmark of this festival.

-Le Printemps du Livre stands out for its generalist ambition: from general literature to comics, from crime fiction to youth novels, from poetry to essays, all facets of literary creation are represented.
-Each year, the program reflects publishing news and the readings favored by the French public.
-Literary meetings, round tables, youth shows, an open stage, musical readings, theatrical strolls, and exhibitions punctuate the three days of the festival, offering the public total immersion in the world of books.
+Le Printemps du Livre stands out for its generalist ambition: from general literature to comic books, from thrillers to young adult novels, from poetry to essays, all facets of literary creation are represented.
+The program each year reflects current editorial trends and the readings favored by the French.
+Literary meetings, round tables, youth shows, an open stage, musical readings, theatrical strolls, and exhibitions punctuate the three days of the festival, offering the public a total immersion in the world of books.

-Each edition is placed under the presidency of a renowned author, who embodies the spirit of the year and sponsors the events.
-Over the years, the festival has hosted major figures in French literature, including Marc Levy (2019), Michel Bussi (2018), Françoise Bourdin (2017), Clara Dupont-Monod (2022), and Étienne de Montety (2023).
-In 2025, it was Bernard Minier, master of French thrillers, who presided over the 35th edition.
+Each edition is placed under the presidency of a renowned author, who embodies the spirit of the year and sponsors the meetings.
+Over the years, the festival has welcomed major figures of French literature, including Marc Levy (2019), Michel Bussi (2018), Françoise Bourdin (2017), Clara Dupont-Monod (2022), Étienne de Montety (2023), and Bernard Minier (2025).
+In 2026, Didier Decoin, winner of the Prix Goncourt in 1977 and former perpetual secretary of the Académie Goncourt, presided over the 36th edition, on the theme of 400 Years of the French Navy.

-Le Printemps du Livre de Montaigu awards the Prix Ouest each year, a literary prize that recognizes a novel set in the Grand Ouest region of France or written by an author from this region.
+Each year, Le Printemps du Livre de Montaigu awards the Prix Ouest, a literary distinction that recognizes a novel whose action takes place in the Grand Ouest of France or is written by an author from this region.
+In 2026, the Prix Ouest was awarded to Louis Raymond, a debut novelist.
 This prize contributes to the influence of regional literature and highlights the festival's deep territorial roots.

-Since 2022, the festival has taken over several emblematic locations in the town center of Montaigu-Vendée: the Place de l'Hôtel de Ville, the Théâtre de Thalie, the Médiathèque Calliopé, the Parc Henri Joyau, the Maison des Associations, and the Salle des Fêtes.
-This multi-site format transforms the entire town into a vast book village, where visitors wander freely from one space to another.
-Admission is entirely free, in line with the organizers' commitment to making literature accessible to all.
+Since 2022, the festival has taken over several emblematic locations in the city center of Montaigu-Vendée: the Place de l'Hôtel de Ville, the Théâtre de Thalie, the Médiathèque Calliopé, the Parc Henri Joyau, the Maison des Associations, and the Salle des Fêtes.
+This multi-site format transforms the entire city into a vast book village, where visitors can freely wander from one space to another.
+Admission is entirely free, in line with the organizers' desire to make literature accessible to all.

-The festival gives a prime place to the young public.
+The festival gives a prominent place to young audiences.
 Two days are dedicated to schoolchildren, with reading, writing, and drawing workshops, meetings with youth authors, and adapted shows.
 On weekends, families enjoy specific activities, readings for toddlers, and creative workshops.
-This focus on transmitting a passion for books to the youngest is a founding value of Le Printemps du Livre.
+This focus on transmitting the passion for books to the youngest is a founding value of Le Printemps du Livre.

-Le Printemps du Livre de Montaigu returns for its 36th edition from May 8 to 10, 2026, under the presidency of Didier Decoin, writer, screenwriter, and perpetual secretary of the Académie Goncourt.
-Over 200 authors will be present for three days of literary meetings, signings, activities, and shows in the spaces of Montaigu-Vendée's town center.
+The Printemps du Livre de Montaigu celebrated its 36th edition from Friday, May 8 to Sunday, May 10, 2026, under the honorary presidency of Didier Decoin, writer, screenwriter, Goncourt Prize 1977 (for John l'Enfer) and former perpetual secretary of the Académie Goncourt.
+More than 200 authors were present for three days of encounters, book signings, musical readings, and shows, in the city center of Montaigu-Vendée.

 The festival takes place in the town center of Montaigu-Vendée: Place de l'Hôtel de Ville, Parc Henri Joyau, Médiathèque Calliopé, Théâtre de Thalie, Maison des Associations, and Salle des Fêtes.